darielgu/hackathonTEAM/README.md

-This Is the beginning of my Blog Website.
+This Is the beginning of our hackathon.
 To get it started:

 1. Run npm i (In Terminal)
 2. Head to LocalHost 3000